 There has been a general downward trend over the past few months in the number of patients with patient advised unavailability that has decreased steadily since January.
+This has increased as we move into the summer holidays.
 Trauma & Orthopaedics and General Surgery have higher levels of unavailability due to the number of patients that wish to delay their treatment for as procedures within these specialties generally tend to have longer recovery times that impacts on the patients availability around their commitments.
-Looking at medical unavailability, this has remained static at approximately 90 patients.
+Looking at medical unavailability, this has remained static at approximately 90-100 patients.